vandana1302238/Assignment_21_A/README.md

 ## Results

-The code is trained in colab and the training file is **S21.ipynb** Hugging space link: https://huggingface.co/spaces/Vvaann/Assignment_21_A
+The code is trained in kaggle and the training file is **S21.ipynb** Hugging space link: https://huggingface.co/spaces/Vvaann/Assignment_21_A

 - Steps - 5000
 - Number of tokens = 1024
-- loss obtained =
+- loss obtained = 0.3

 ![training images](training.png)